oxypteros/alpha-docs/shortcodes/_index.en.md

 +++
+# Content Identity
-draft = false
+title = "Shortcodes"
+description = "Discover Alpha theme's shortcodes.
+Learn how they empower you to design, enrich, and customize your site, all without touching a line of theme code."

+# Dates
 date = "2025-05-30T19:11:30+02:00"

-lastmod = ""
-layout = "list"
+# Pagination
 paginate = false

-title = "Shortcodes"
-author = "oxypteros"
-license = "CC-BY-SA"
+# Series
 series = "Alpha Docs"
 weight = 180

-description = "Discover Alpha theme's shortcodes.
-Learn how they empower you to design, enrich, and customize your site, all without touching a line of theme code."
+# Publication Control
+draft = false
+layout = "list"

-# SEO
+# Advanced SEO
 seo_type = "TechArticle"
 seo_image = "shortcodes-alpha-docs-seo.png"
+author = "oxypteros"
+license = "CC-BY-SA"
 +++
 {{< text_snippet >}}

 In Alpha shortcodes play a crucial role.
 They not only enhance your content beyond Markdown's limitations but also let you design and customize your site.